jimrazmus/dupe2bucket/README.md

     dupe2bucket -bucket=YourBucket -instance=YourRDSInstance -filter_fn=error

 Copy all logs from all instances to YourBucket with an object name prefix.
-Note that successive runs will only copy logs that have been written to since the last run.

     dupe2bucket -bucket=YourBucket -bucket-prefix="some/prefix"

+## Copy Behavior

+All logs in scope are copied by default.
+However, successive runs will only copy logs that have been written to since the last run.
+State files (see below) limit successive runs to choosing only the logs with more recent writes.

 ## Bucket Contents